 Curriculum and School Improvement

-Gwinnett County Public Schools in suburban Atlanta is working with SREB to implement full-scale reform strategies across the district to get students ready for college and careers:
+Gwinnett County in suburban Atlanta is working with SREB to implement full-scale reform strategies across the district to get students ready for college and careers.
+These strategies include:

 - Training and coaching for principals and other school leaders